Deer Resistant Yards and Gardens

 * Plant deer resistant vegetation

-* Fence off garden areas and prized flowers, trees and shrubs
+* Deer Fence can save garden areas and prized flowers, trees and shrubs

 How to deer proof your outdoor area